Second attacker pleads guilty to murdering Peter Lui for his Outlaws patch

 A second trial had been scheduled for February next year, but Cahill pleaded guilty to murder in the High Court on Thursday after receiving a sentencing indication.

-Justice Helen McQueen convicted Cahill and remanded him to November 18 for sentence.
+Justice Helen McQueen convicted Cahill and remanded him until November 18 for sentence.
 He was already in custody.

 Through his lawyer, Eric Forster, Cahill offered to apologise to Lui's family through a formal restorative justice programme.